TerribleDev/Git-CheatSheet/readme.md

 To move back to the previous commit and throw away the changes do `git reset HEAD~1 --hard`

+## Revert commits

+Reverting commits is not simple in git, but not really hard.
+If the commits are at the tip of the branch it may be easier to Rewind commits and force push.
+Otherwise you can use the git revert command

+Revert a specific commit: `git revert <shaOfCommit>` ex. `git revert 08df7a`

+Revert a merge commit `git revert -m 1 <shaOfMergeCommit>` ex. `git revert -m 1 08df7a`

 ## Submodules

 Submodules are basically nested git repos...